fr3qu3ncy/pi-lightning-detect/README.md

 Interfaces with the AS3935 Franklin Lightning Sensor IC.

 ## About
+A cheap way to create a lighning detector with a Raspberry Pi, the AS3935 Sensor, and an Adafruit PiOLD display.
 ### Features working:
 * Integrate with RaspberryPi-AS3935 https://github.com/pcfens/RaspberryPi-AS3935.git
 * Basic features - intergrated to AS3935 & OLED screen.
 Detect Lightning strikes, logs to stdout